City of Life and Death: Production

 Filming began in Tianjin in October 2007, working under a budget of 80 million yuan (US$12 million), and was produced by the China Film Group, Stella Megamedia Group, Media Asia Entertainment Group and Jiangsu Broadcasting System.

 The film endured a lengthy period undergoing analysis by Chinese censors, waiting six months for script approval, and another six months for approval of the finished film.
 It was finally approved for release on April 22, 2009.
-However, the Film Bureau did require some minor edits and cuts, including a scene of a Japanese officer beheading a prisoner, a scene of a woman being tied down prior to being raped, and an interrogation scene of a Chinese soldier and a Japanese commander.
+However, the Film Bureau did require some minor edits and cuts, including the removal of scenes depicting Japanese officer beheading a prisoner, a scene of a woman being tied down prior to being raped, and an interrogation scene of a Chinese soldier and a Japanese commander.

 Release

 City of Life and Death was released on 535 film prints and 700 digital screens on April 22 grossing an estimated US$10.2 million (70 million yuan) in its first five days.
 This made it the second biggest opener in 2009, after the second part of Red Cliff, which opened with US$14.86 million (101.5 million yuan) in its first four days of release.
 The film is also the highest new box office record for director Lu Chuan, whose second feature film Kekexili: Mountain Patrol grossed US$1.26 million (8.6 million yuan) in 2004.

 The film received a limited U.S. release in May, 2011.

 Despite its success, City of Life and Death created controversy upon its release in mainland China.
 In particular, some criticised the film's sympathetic portrayal of the Japanese soldier Kadokawa.
 The film was nearly pulled from theaters, and Lu even received online death threats to both himself and his family.